 Resilience Design offers a carefully curated selection of plants and seeds including edible landscaping plants and native pollinator flowers.
 These multi-functional plants are grown in Mulysa’s North Portland micro-nursery or sourced from sustainable local growers.
-Plants are for sale at special events, or order via phone/email or make appointment to shop.
+Plants are for sale to landscaping clients, at special events, or order via email.

 The Plants and Seeds

 The plants and seeds offered are a carefully chosen for their ease of growing in home gardens, in our area, using organic methods.
 Mulysa has chosen them for flavor, productivity, easy maintenance and ease of cooking and preserving in our home kitchens.

 All the plants are locally grown and are organic and/or Salmon Safe Certified.
 Most of the herbs, veggie starts and seeds are grown by Mulysa right in Overlook Neighborhood.
 All plants and seeds are non-GMO (they do not contain genetically modified organisms) and they are free of neonicotinoid chemicals (they are not treated with this nasty class of pesticides that harm bees, or any other kind of pesticide for that matter.)

 Our micro-nursery is a low-carbon operation.
 We commute by bike when possible, are fanatic recyclers and support local vendors every time we can.
 Currently our soil mixes are peat-free, except for some seed starting mix which we’re working on a new solution for that, to protect fragile Canadian peat bog ecosystems that store carbon, purifies water and provide essential habitat.